spsforks/QB64-Wiki/SELECT-CASE.md

 END SELECT

 ```

 > *Notes:* [STRING](STRING) values using multiple characters will be compared by the [ASCII](ASCII) code values sequentially from left to right.
 Once the equivalent code value of one string is larger than the other the evaluation stops.
-This allows string values to be compared and sorted alphabetically using [Greater Than](Greater Than) or [Less Than](Less Than) and to [SWAP](SWAP) values in [arrays](arrays) regardless of the string lengths.
+This allows string values to be compared and sorted alphabetically using [Greater Than](Greater-Than) or [Less Than](Less-Than) and to [SWAP](SWAP) values in [arrays](arrays) regardless of the string lengths.

-*Example 5:* EVERYCASE is used to draw sections of digital numbers in a simulated LED readout using numbers from 0 to 9:
+EVERYCASE is used to draw sections of digital numbers in a simulated LED readout using numbers from 0 to 9:

 ```vb